Mhatre-99/online_training_platform/Samit_Mhatre_README.md

   - *Frontend*
     - Everything within the [Module directory](https://git.cs.dal.ca/panchamia/csci-5709-grp-05/-/tree/samit-mhatre/frontend/falafellas/src/Components/Module?ref_type=heads) which is within the [Components](https://git.cs.dal.ca/panchamia/csci-5709-grp-05/-/tree/samit-mhatre/frontend/falafellas/src/Components?ref_type=heads) directory was created for this feature.

-- If the course feature is not developed, to access my feature you can directly go to this [link](https://falafellas.netlify.app/module/660c7532123d02faaef51140) as modules are meant to be accessed through the courses.
+- If the course feature is not developed, to access my feature you can directly go to this [link](https://falafellas.netlify.app/module/660d8987dced2306614b3581) as modules are meant to be accessed through the courses.
 - The link takes you directly to one of the modules and you can see the sample videos.
 - For the videos we have used a Dalhousie Youtube video for showing the functionality.
 - Quiz may or may not be present depending on the module you are trying to access.
-- In case you click on a quiz and it is giving 404, it is because the attempting quiz is part of another feature Quiz Attempt.
+- In case you click on a quiz and it is giving 404, it is because attempting quiz is part of another feature Quiz Attempt.
 - This feature may not be developed yet hence it is showing 404 not found.
 - *The backend which is deployed on Render shuts down when there are no requests.
 It takes upto 50 secs to spin up and you may not be able to see the contents during that time.*